ubikorp/astro-lacking/src/content/post/playlists/2021-10-26-i-ll-be-your-mirror.md

 - Devo
 - Discovery
 - The Dismemberment Plan
-- Doug and the Slugs
+- Doug + the Slugs
 - The Felice Brothers
 - French Kicks
 - Garageland